Raspberry Pi 4: Peripherals

-Compute Module 4 IO Board
+Compute Module 4 I/O board

-The Compute Module 4 IO Board is an official daughter board designed to give Compute Module 4 users easier access to its various interfaces.
-While the board does feature many of the same ports as the original Pi 4 Model B, the Compute Module 4 IO Board also adds and changes various connectivity options.
+The Compute Module 4 I/O Board is an official daughter board designed to give Compute Module 4 users easier access to its various interfaces.
+While the board does feature many of the same ports as the original Pi 4 Model B, the Compute Module 4 I/O Board also adds and changes various connectivity options.

 PCI-e 2.0

-The CM4 IO Board is a carrier board exposing the PCI-e 2.0 bus of the Compute Module 4, rather than having the bus directly connect to a USB 3.0 controller.
+The CM4 I/O board is a carrier board exposing the PCI-e 2.0 bus of the Compute Module 4, rather than having the bus directly connect to a USB 3.0 controller.
 The bus is exposed through a standard 1x PCI-e connector, allowing for the connection of standard PCI-e peripherals such as networking cards, high-speed storage devices, and even allows the possibility of external GPU support.

-USB-C Power Issues
+USB-C power issues

 During the launch of the original Raspberry Pi 4, people soon discovered that some USB-C power cables would not work with the board.
 The reason for this was found to be the Pi 4's USB-C power connector being non-compliant with the official specification.
 The issue stems from the Raspberry Pi 4's use of a shared CC pull-down resistor, rather than each CC line being given its own resistor; the result of this change is that chargers using an e-marker chip will not be able to detect the Pi, thus supplying no voltage.

-The USB-C implementation was fixed with the release of the 1.2 revision of Raspberry Pi 4, which allowed for high-speed USB-C cables to work with the board.
+The USB-C implementation was fixed with the release of the 1.2 revision of the Raspberry Pi 4, which allowed high-speed USB-C cables to work with the board.